ractivejs/ractivejs.github.io/docs/get-started/support.md

 ## Legacy versions

-The current site only documents the latest version of Ractive.
+The site currently documents only the latest version of Ractive.
 Legacy versions are [currently stored in Github](https://github.com/ractivejs/ractivejs.github.io/tree/dev/legacy).

 ## Legacy browsers

-The core Ractive library requires the following APIs need to be present:
+The core Ractive library requires at least the following APIs need to be present:

 - `Array.isArray`
 - `Array.prototype.every`